ONSgeo/sdg-6-3-1/README.md

 Proportion of domestic and industrial wastewater flow safely treated

 ## Current Status
+* More data is required for work on SDG 6.3.1 to begin.

+The United Nations Statistics Division (UNSD) collects data on the volume of wastewater treated in independent treatment facilities, in other treatment plants and in urban wastewater treatment plants (WWTPs).
+This is data we currently have access to.
+The Joint Monitoring Programme also report estimates for wastewater treatment in the UK between 2008 and 2015.
+Links for available datasets are listed below.

+### Data gaps
+* For each Waste Water treament plant, We need more data on how much of the wastewater entering the treatment plant is actually treated if not 100%.
+* More data is required on the volume of wastewater getting at least primary treatment, secondary treament or above.
+* An additional requirement is to have the volumen of waste water entering each treatment plant disagregated by source (Industrial, Domestic, Services).

+There are several water companies in England and Wales (listed below) and each of them should have this data for their respective service areas.
+OECD/ Eurostat collect data on volumes of industrial and urban wastewater discharges OECD/Eurostat databases therefore disaggregate the flow of discharged wastewater by type (for example, urban and industrial discharges).
+However, Data for the UK is not yet available.

 ## Definitions, Concepts and Classifications
 This indicator aims to measure two things: